-The footway on the west side will be closed in sections from 7th August 2017 until the end of the works to allow for its widening and reconstruction.
+The footway on the west side will be closed in sections to allow for its widening and reconstruction.
 Pedestrians and cyclists will be diverted to the shared use footway on the opposite side via existing and temporary crossings.
-We would ask that footway users follow signage as required.
+We would ask that people using the footway to follow signage as required.

 - A new signal controlled pedestrian crossing will be provided between Station Road and Church Street.

 - Centre islands will be removed where kerb lines are to be altered.

 - The traffic signals at junction of London Road will be upgraded with provision of toucan crossing on two sections.

 - The signals at the pedestrian crossing near the BP Station will be upgraded.

 - Additional parking bays will be provided on the east side of the road near the Post Office.